tianjialiu/FIRECAM/README.md

 The repository should then appear in the top-left panel under 'Reader' as 'users/tl2581/FIRECAM'.
 The GEE Javascript playground is a code editor with a map and console to display or print results.

 ### Step 3: Diving into the GUI
-Click the 'UI_FIRECAM.js' script in the 'users/tl2581/FIRECAM' repository.
+Click the 'Apps/UI_FIRECAM.js' script in the 'users/tl2581/FIRECAM' repository.
 The script should appear in the code editor.
 Click 'Run' in the top-right corner of the code editor to activate the UI.
 The repository also contains two export scripts, one for the GFEDv4s basis regions and one for custom regions (e.g. country, continent).

+## Updates
+* Feburary 2019: add data download/processing code to this Github repo under "data_cache"; added "Country/Sub-Region" and "Pixel" options to FIRECAM app; created ancillary app for GFEDv4s (GFEDv4s Explorer)
+* March 2019: added "Country/Sub-Region" and "Pixel" options to FIRECAM exports

 ## Publications
 1. Liu, T., L.J.
 Mickley, R.S.
 DeFries, M.E.
 Marlier, M.F.
 Khan, M.T.
 Latif, and A. Karambelas (in review).
-Diagnosing spatial uncertainties and relative biases in global fire emissions inventories: Indonesia as regional case study
+Diagnosing spatial uncertainties and relative biases in global fire emissions inventories: Indonesia as regional case study. *EarthArXiv*: https://dx.doi.org/10.31223/osf.io/nh57j

 2. van der Werf, G.R., J.T.
 Randerson, L. Giglio, T.T. van Leeuwen, Y. Chen, B.M.
 Rogers, M. Mu, M.J.E. van Marle, D.C.
 Morton, G.J.
 Collatz, R.J.
 Yokelson, and P.S.
 Kasibhatla (2017).
 Global fire emissions estimates during 1997-2016. *Earth Syst.
 Sci.
 Data* 9, 697–720. https://doi.org/10.5194/essd-9-697-2017